minaBonyadi/mankala-game/README.md

- ,you should call this application services from the swagger-ui address (http://localhost:8081/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config) After taht, call createGame() service like this (/games/create), from swagger ui for creating a new game and then call makeTurn() service that is including request body which is our board data and a pit id as a path variable in our service call for example (/games/make-turn/1).
+ ,you should call this application services from the swagger-ui address (http://localhost:8081/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config) After taht, call createGame() service like this (/games/create), from swagger ui for creating a new game and then call makeTurn() service that is including request body which is our game data (like game id) and a pit id as a path variable in our service call for example (/games/make-turn/1).

 ## Using Curl To Check Api